laurabaldassari/2019-500/README.md

 ## Getting Help

 - Dr. Love is available by email at `Thomas dot Love at case dot edu`.
 He is out of town 2019-01-14 through 2019-01-18.
-- He is also available on Thursday mornings after class for discussion / office hours.
+- Once class begins, he will be available on Thursdays from 11 AM to noon for discussion / office hours.
 Should you need to set up an appointment at another time, please contact him via email.